pytorch/tutorials/intermediate_source/dist_tuto.rst

 The distributed package included in PyTorch (i.e., ``torch.distributed``) enables researchers and practitioners to easily parallelize their computations across processes and clusters of machines.
-To do so, it leverages the messaging passing semantics allowing each process to communicate data to any of the other processes.
+To do so, it leverages messaging passing semantics allowing each process to communicate data to any of the other processes.
 As opposed to the multiprocessing (``torch.multiprocessing``) package, processes can use different communication backends and are not